-Last week, I spotted a tweet pointing to this job description on linkedin.
+Last week, I spotted a tweet pointing to on linkedin.
 Sun Life Financial, a leading financial services specialized in life insurance, is looking for its Director, Social Media.

 * Expert understanding of social media tools and the online environment

 * In depth analytical and problem solving skills